babyman/quick-tabs-chrome-extension/readme.md

 # RELEASE NOTES

+2015.6.14 - merged option to move the tab to the last tab when switching, thanks @phorust

 2015.4.30 - fixed issue when rendering bookmarklet code in search results, thanks @benbarth.
 Added history filter option, allows history search results to be filtered through a regular expression and exclude matches (for example this can be used to exclude past google searches)

 2015.4.18 - optimize secondary history searches